 Solvation#

-Implicit Solvation models are available for the calculation of the solvation free energies partitioned as
+Implicit solvation models are available for the calculation of the solvation free energies partitioned as

 including the polar contribution \({\Delta G_{\text{polar}}}\) based on electrostatics, the non-polar contribution \({\Delta G_{\text{npol}}}\) based on cavity formation and dispersion, and a constant shift \({\Delta G_{\text{shift}}}\) depending on the thermodynamic state of initial gas and final liquid solution.